Anti-money laundering: using new analytics technology to uncover hidden criminal networks

 To expose and prevent money laundering activities, fast and efficient access to information is paramount.
-Suspicious Activity Reports (SARs) are a key piece of the puzzle and remain at the core of anti-money laundering (AML) programs because they provide intelligence that would otherwise not be disclosed.
+Suspicious Activity Reports (SARs) are a key piece of the puzzle and remain at the core of anti-money laundering programs because they provide intelligence that would otherwise not be disclosed.

 How can financial institutions provide a full 360-degree view of clients and suspicious transactions reported in SARs to help law enforcement agencies more quickly investigate and neutralize criminal activities?
 In addition, what if authorities could identify connections between multiple SARs and better target investigation efforts by seeing the bigger picture?

 Action plan for improved anti-money laundering processes

 Advancing partnerships & sharing information